MarcelWaldvogel/react-zorm/README.md

 ## FAQ

-### When Zorm validates?
+### When does Zorm validate?

-When the form submits and on input blurs after the first submit attempt.
+When the form submits; and on input blurs after the first submit attempt.

 If you want total control over this, pass in `setupListeners: false` and call `validate()` manually when you need.
 Note that now you need to manually prevent